bgnatowski/Data-Analyzer-by-Bartosz-Gnatowski/README.md

 * Native sequence voltage unbalance factor,
 * Light flicker nuisance coefficient P_lt for each of the 3 phases (collected by Sonel analyzers, calculated from the coefficient P_st for A-Eberle analyzers),
 * The value of the harmonic distortion factor THD for each of the 3 phases,
-* Value of the level of each of the voltage harmonics (min. up to 40) for each of the 3 phases.
+* Value of the level of each of the voltage harmonics (min. up to 40) for each of the 3 phases (SonelAnalysis - data export in [%], WinPQ - data export in [V]).

 Extra:
 * Drag and drop csv files to the list to import.